Don't Wait Until it's Overdue: Spotting Dangerous Trees

-Tree removal is a difficult and potentially hazardous task.
-If a tree is dying, diseased, or at risk from falling down, then it might need to be removed to avoid damage to the property and to ensure safety.
-But how do you tell when a tree must be removed?
-In this article, we’ll walk you through the warning signs to look out for and help you determine when it’s time to call in experts.
+Tree removal can be a complicated and potentially hazardous task.
+If a tree is dying or diseased or is at risk from falling down, then it might require removal in order to protect property and make sure that the tree is safe.
+But how can you tell if a tree needs to be removed?
+This article will guide you through the warning signs to look out at and guide you decide whether it’s time to call experts.

 Dead or Dying Trees

-One of the evident signs that a tree should be removed is when it is dying or dead.
-Dead trees do not have leaves and can appear lifeless.
-If a tree doesn’t have leaves or signs of new growth, it is likely dead.
-In addition, the bark of a dead tree might be dry, cracked, or peeling.
+One of the most evident signs that a tree needs to be removed is if it is dead or dying.
+Dead trees do not have leaves and may have a lifeless appearance.
+If a tree is without leaves or evidence of new growth, it is likely dead.
+In addition, the bark of dead trees may be dry, cracked, or peeling.

-Diseased trees may pose a threat to other trees and plants within the vicinity.
-Common signs of disease on trees are dying leaves, wilted or yellowed branches, and the growth of mushrooms at the root or the trunk.
-If you suspect your tree is suffering from disease, it’s important to have it examined by an arborist who is a professional.
+Diseased trees can pose a threat to other plants and trees in the area.
+The most common signs of disease for trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the bottom or the trunk.
+If you suspect that your tree is suffering from disease it is important to have it inspected by a professional arborist.

 Leaning Trees